Automated Return of Unpaid Direct Debit

-An ARUDD is the notification of any unpaid Direct Debits and these can be received up to 3 working days after the collection date.
-They are automatically applied onto the SmartDebit system and you have the option to represent the debit if you wish.
+An ARUDD is a notification of any unpaid Direct Debits and these can be received up to 3 working days after the scheduled collection date.
+They are automatically applied on the SmartDebit Pulse system and you have the option to represent the debit if you wish.

 How am I notified of an ARUDD report?

 We will send you an e-mail to advise you that you have an ARUDD to review.
 A link within this e-mail will take you through to the reports section on SmartDebit Pulse.
 You are then given the option of opening this as either a CSV or XML (CSV is generally easier to read).